-(9) "Governmental Unit" has the meaning set forth in Section 274.01(1), F.S.
+(7) "Governmental Unit" has the meaning set forth in section 274.01(1), F.S.

-(10) "Identification Number" means a unique number assigned and affixed to each item of property to identify it as property held by the custodian and for the purpose of differentiating one item of property from another.
+(8) "Identification Number" means a unique number assigned and affixed to each item of property to identify it as property held by the custodian and to differentiate one item of property from another.

-(11) "Property" has the meaning set forth in Section 274.02(1), F.S.
+(9) "Property" has the meaning set forth in section 274.02(1), F.S.
+Data processing software, as defined in section 119.011(6), F.S., is not considered to be property within the meaning of this rule chapter.

-(12) "Unaccounted for Property" means property held by a custodian, subject to the accountability provisions of Section 274.03, F.S., which cannot be physically located by the custodian or custodian's delegate, which property has not been otherwise lawfully disposed of.
+(10) "Unaccounted for Property" means property held by a custodian, subject to the accountability provisions of section 274.03,

+F.S., that cannot be physically located by the custodian or custodian's delegate, and has not been otherwise lawfully disposed of.

-(13) "Value" means the worth or fair market value at the date of acquisitions for donated property.
+(11) "Value" means the worth or acquisition value at the date of acquisition for donated property.

-Specific Authority 274.02 FS.
-Law Implemented 274.01, 274.02 FS.
-History-New 3-25-08.
+Rulemaking Authority 274.02 FS.
+Law Implemented 274.02 FS.
+History-New 3-25-08, Amended 10-1-20.